CloudVE/cloudbridge/docs/getting_started.rst

 .. note ::

-   Note that we iterated through provider.compute.instance_types directly instead of calling provider.compute.instance_types.list().
+   Note that we iterated through provider.compute.vm_types directly instead of calling provider.compute.vm_types.list().
 This is because we need to iterate through all records in this case.
 The list() method may not always return all records, depending on the global limit for records, necessitating that additional records be paged in.
 See